knative/eventing/docs/spec/channel.md

 ```

 Each _Channel Controller_ ensures the required tasks on the backing technology
 are applied.

-In this case a Kafka topic with the desired configuration is being
+> NOTE: For instance on a `KafkaChannel` this would mean taking care of creating
-created, backing all messages from the channel.
+a Apache Kafka topic and backing all messages from the _Knative Channel_.

 #### Aggregated Channelable Manipulator ClusterRole

 Every CRD MUST create a corresponding ClusterRole, that will be aggregated into
 the `channelable-manipulator` ClusterRole.
 This ClusterRole MUST include
 permissions to create, get, list, watch, patch, and update the CRD's custom
 objects and their status.
-Below is an example for the `KafkaChannel`:
+Below is an example for the `InMemoryChannel`:

 ```
 apiVersion: rbac.authorization.k8s.io/v1
 kind: ClusterRole
 metadata:
-  name: kafka-channelable-manipulator
+  name: imc-channelable-manipulator
   labels:
     duck.knative.dev/channelable: "true"
-# Do not use this role directly.
-These rules will be added to the "channelable-manipulator" role.
 rules:
   - apiGroups:
       - messaging.knative.dev
     resources:
-      - kafkachannels
+      - inmemorychannels
-      - kafkachannels/status
+      - inmemorychannels/status
     verbs:
       - create
       - get